rocketmike12/.dotfiles/README.md

 # .dotfiles
 My dotfiles repo.
-Contains files for my Hyprland setup and my LXQt setup.
+Contains files for my Hyprland setup and my LXQt setup, as well as some applications
 # Hyprland

 ## Machine